kaalam/document.source/kaalam/_posts/2018-2-2-what_does_jazz_enable.md

 Before we continue, you need to understand what Jazz is.
 The introduction in this [2500 word post](https://kaalam.github.io/jazz_reference/basics_fundamental.html) is all you need to follow the rest of this discussion.
-We tried to make it rigorous and short, the result may be too technical or assuming much knowledge on your side, sorry for that.
+We tried to make it rigorous and short, the result may be too technical or assuming too much knowledge, sorry for that.

 <h3>Q: You stated "current frameworks are a hindrance in the exploration of new ideas", isn't that too strong?</h3>